GaalexxC/Win-10-Hyper-V-Ubuntu-Perfect-Dev-Server/README.md

 ## Security

-- Since this will be a local server install we don’t have to go crazy with the security aspects but I will show best practices that can be carried over to a public production environment so users understand some simple configurations that mean a whole lot when creating a publically accessed server.
+- Since this will be a local server install we don’t have to go crazy with the security aspects but I will show best practices that can be carried over to a public production environment so users understand some simple configurations that mean a whole lot when creating a publicly accessed server.

 ## Installed Programs